cmembrez/Raspberry-Robotics101/projects/DC-Box/readme.md

 #### Raspberry PI
 #### Raspberry camera (if you use the Scanbox)

-### 5) Output
+### 5) Result
 In the end it should be possible to identify and classify leafs/herbs.
-1) Just but a new leaf/herb in the Scanbox press "Classify" and the model should get the right typ.
+1) Simply but a new leaf/herb in the Scanbox press "Classify" and the model should get the right typ.
-2) Without Scanbox, just load a new leaf/herb image press "Classify" and the model should get the right typ.
+2) Without Scanbox, simply load a new leaf/herb image press "Classify" and the model should get the right typ.